rhymeyang/Se/docs/308B/BusinessResilience.md

 **Figure 5-29** Stress is compounded by the pressure of disaster recovery and the formation of new teams in times of chaos.

-- **Emergency Response**

-  - These are the first responders during a disaster.
+**Emergency Response**<br/>These are the first responders during a disaster.
 Their top priorities include evacuation or sheltering of personnel, first aid, triage of injured personnel, and possibly firefighting.

-- **Command and Control (Emergency Management)**
-  - During disaster response operations, someone must be in charge.
+**Command and Control (Emergency Management)**<br/>During disaster response operations, someone must be in charge.
 In a disaster, resources may be scarce, and many matters will vie for attention.
 Someone needs to fill the role of decision maker to keep disaster response activities moving and to handle situations that arise.
 This role may need to be rotated among various personnel, particularly in smaller organizations, to counteract fatigue.

+> **TIP**
+>
-> **TIP** Although the first person on the scene may be the person in charge initially, that will definitely change as qualified assigned personnel show up and take charge and as the nature of the disaster and response solidifies.
+> Although the first person on the scene may be the person in charge initially, that will definitely change as qualified assigned personnel show up and take charge and as the nature of the disaster and response solidifies.
 The leadership roles may then be passed among key personnel already designated to be in charge.

-- **Documentation**

-  - It’s vital that one or more persons continually document the important events during disaster response operations.
+**Documentation**<br/>It’s vital that one or more persons continually document the important events during disaster response operations.
 From decisions, to discussions, to status, to roll call, these events must be written down (and later recorded digitally), so that the details of disaster response can be pieced together afterward.
 This will help the organization better understand how disaster response unfolded, how decisions were made, and who performed which actions, all of which will help the organization be better prepared for future events.

-- **Internal and External Communications**
-  - In many disaster scenarios, personnel may be stripped of many or all of their normal means of communication, such as desk phone, voicemail, e-mail, smartphone, and instant messaging.
+**Internal and External Communications**<br/>In many disaster scenarios, personnel may be stripped of many or all of their normal means of communication, such as desk phone, voicemail, e-mail, smartphone, and instant messaging.
 Yet never are _communications_ as vital as during a disaster, when nothing is going according to plan.
 Internal communications are needed so that status on various activities can be sent to command and control, and so that priorities and orders can be sent to disaster response personnel.

 People outside of the organization also need to know what’s going on when a disaster strikes.
 There’s a potentially long list of parties who want or need to know the status of business operations during and after a disaster, including